Episcopal Diocese of the Virgin Islands

 The Episcopal Diocese of the Virgin Islands is a diocese of the Episcopal Church in the United States of America (ECUSA/T.E.C) which includes both the United States Virgin Islands and the British Virgin Islands.
 The diocese is a part of Province II of the Episcopal Church.
 The previous Diocesan Bishop of the Virgin Islands was Edward Ambrose Gumbs; the seat is currently vacant but Rafael Morales from the Episcopal Diocese of Puerto Rico serves as Bishop Advisor.
 The cathedral church of the diocese is the Cathedral Church of All Saints, Charlotte Amalie.
 The diocese currently comprises 14 churches.
-There is a functioning parish school on St. Thomas All Saints Cathedral School there was an academic campus on St. Croix, St. Dunstan's Episcopal High School.
-St. Dunstan's closed in the 1990s.
-There is also the St. Georges School located on the parish property of St. Georges Episcopal Church in Road Town, Tortola in the British Virgin Islands, which also opened the St. Georges School (Secondary Division) in Palestina Estate near to the St. Paul's Episcopal Church in Sea Cow's Bay, Tortola in the British Virgin Islands.
-There is also the St. Mary's School located on the parish property of the St. Mary's Episcopal Church in Valley, Virgin Gorda in the British Virgin Islands.
+No membership statistics were reported in 2024 Episcopal Church parochial reports.

 History

 In 1917 when the United States bought the Danish West Indies from Denmark, the three Anglican parishes and one mission on the islands were under the Anglican Bishop of Antigua who was part of the Diocese of Barbados.
 As a result, the Bishop of Antigua, on 30 April 1919, transferred the ecclesiastical jurisdiction of the Churches of the Anglican Communion in those islands to the Protestant Episcopal Church in the United States of America.
 On 7 November 1947, the House of Bishops, assembled at Winston-Salem, North Carolina, gave jurisdiction over these churches to a Missionary District, called the Missionary District of the Virgin Islands.
 The Presiding Bishop appointed the Bishop of Puerto Rico as bishop-in-charge of the new mission district.
 By a Deed of Relinquishment the Archbishop of the West Indies on 24 November 1963 transferred ecclesiastical jurisdiction of the Anglican Churches in the British Virgin Islands to the Protestant Episcopal Church of the United States of America.
 In 1962 Cedric Mills was appointed Bishop of the Virgin Islands by the House of Bishops.
 He arrived in 1963 and assumed jurisdiction over all Anglican and Episcopal churches in the wider Virgin Islands.
 In November 1971 the diocese elected its own bishop for the first time, selecting Edward Mason Turner, rector of St. Paul's in Frederiksted.
 He was consecrated bishop in May 1972.